 - We’re easily bored…and that can lead to innovation.

 She backs up each claim with supporting proof, of course.
 Check out the above link for more info.

 But the group we really haven’t heard much from at all are the other non-introverts, the ambiverts.
 Ambiverts?
 What the heck are they?
 Well, as extraversion/introversion actually represents a continuum, and not a binary system, it does stand to reason that most people won’t fall squarely on either end.
 That leaves room for a whole lot of people somewhere in the middle, in a not-so-clearly-defined world where one can have traits of both extraversion and introversion.

 So, who’s really in the majority now?
 Maybe of the types of non-introverts, it’s not actually the extroverts, as we’re often led to believe, but the ambiverts.
 But do they even know that?

-As it turns out, I think they might need a book most of all.
+As it turns out, I think they might need a book of their own most of all.